OhadR/authentication-flows-js/README.md

 ## emails

 This module sends verification emails.
-By default, it uses `nodemail`er` and [SMTP2GO](https://www.smtp2go.com/), but it makes sense that each client-app will has its own mailing system, plus verification emails can have the same look and feel of the hosting application.
+By default, it uses `nodemailer` and [SMTP2GO](https://www.smtp2go.com/), but it makes sense that each application has its own mailing system.
+In addition, verification emails may have the same look and feel of the hosting application.
+Hosing-application can have their own implementation by implementing `MailSender` interface.

-Client-app can easily override the `sendEmail()` function.

 ## tests